 (7) Any person who under section 30(6) may appear on behalf of a judgment creditor at a means inquiry in the Magistrates Court may appear on behalf of a judgment creditor at a default inquiry in that court.

-[Section 90 amended by No. 5 of 2008 s.
+[Section 90 amended: No. 5 of 2008 s.
 11.]

 91. Imprisonment for default, judgment creditor’s duties